End of Term Academic Review: Process

 Once most grades are recorded, each academic department reviews the records of its students (majors) whose term GPA is 3.0 or below, or whose end of term registration is 35 or fewer units.
 (Because of special freshman grading, the standard for first-year students is 39 or fewer units.

-The department (UAAP in the case of first-year students) decides on a recommended action for each student—No Action (which often includes a departmental warning), Warning, or Required Withdrawal.
+The department (UAAP in the case of first-year students) decides on a recommended action for each student—No Action (which often includes a departmental warning), Warning, or Required Academic Leave.
 The department's undergraduate officer and academic administrator present these recommendations to the CAP at the Grades Meetings.
 Departments may also ask the Committee to review records not flagged, if circumstances warrant.

 At the Grades Meetings, held in the first weeks of January and June, the CAP reviews student records and considers department recommendations.
 See Procedures for details of how the Committee conducts this review.